It's time for the Second TV Tropes Halloween Avatar Contest! Details here

 - Ditto for the Hiromi's former friend (whom it's implied got killed after Hiromi left the house to go on a stroll in the woods at night) who appears to offer her a shoe.

-- Hiromi herself becomes a zombie after being bitten by a zombified baby.
-She is still able to maintain some of her mental faculties and so far has not tried to attack or eat the main character, Hideo (she even tries to protect him when watching him get chased by a fellow zombie).
-However, as a zombie she often experiences periods of dissociation where, after tearing off the aformentioned zombie's jaw, she experiences herself in her room washing dishes when she is actually using the the ripped jaw to rub the zombie's now jawless face.
+- Hiromi herself is infected after being bitten by a zombified baby.
+She is still able to maintain some of her mental faculties and so far has not tried to attack or eat the main character, Hideo (she even tries to protect him when watching him get chased by a zombie).
+However, she often experiences periods of dissociation where, after tearing off the aformentioned zombie's jaw, she experiences herself in her room washing dishes when she is actually using the the ripped jaw to rub the zombie's now jawless face.
 She then mutilates the unfortunate zombie, thinking she is performing surgery on her stuffed toy.
 Her behavior may explain the zombies' erratic violent behavior and tendency to spout Madness Mantras.

 - Zombie Infectee: Played with.
 Most infections are too instantaneous to hide but some characters, or even others around them, cannot tell if what they got counts as a bite.
 Some survivor outposts are shown to get very savvy about potential infectees, keeping multiple lines of defense and stalling entrants for several hours to test for symptoms.